 Who is eligible for a grant?

-The minor child must not be older than 17, or 20 if still enrolled in high school or is physically handicapped.
+The minor child must be under the age of 18 and still in high school, however TFA may be extended until the completion of high school provided the child has not reached the age of 21.
 The minor child must be the biological child, stepchild, or in the legal custody of, a qualifying veteran.
 A qualifying veteran is defined as a member of the United States Armed Forces serving on federal orders current under Title 10 of the United States Code, inclusive of all components, OR any veteran possessing an up-to-date membership in The American Legion.
 Active duty applicants can be considered without being a member of The American Legion.
 A single onetime non-repayable Temporary Financial Assistance grant of up to $1,500 will be permitted for the minor child(ren) of a qualifying veteran.

 No child is considered eligible for Temporary Financial Assistance until a complete investigation is conducted at the post or department level, a legitimate family need is determined, and all other available assistance resources have been utilized or exhausted.
 Additionally, the TFA application must originate and be filled out by someone at the local level.